Tofane

 Tofane is a mountain group in the Dolomites of northern Italy, west of Cortina d'Ampezzo in the province of Belluno, Veneto.
-Most of the Tofane lies within Parco naturale delle Dolomiti d'Ampezzo, a nature park.
+Most of the Tofane lie within the Ampezzo Dolomites Natural Park.

 Peaks

 The highest peaks of the Tofane group are Tofana di Mezzo (3244 m), Tofana di Dentro (3238 m), and Tofana di Rozes (3225 m).
 Tofana di Mezzo is the third highest peak in the Dolomites, after Marmolada (3343 m) and Antelao (3262 m).
 All three peaks were first climbed by Paul Grohmann along with local mountain guides, in 1863 (Tofana di Mezzo - with Francesco Lacedelli), 1864 (Tofana di Rozes - with Francesco Lacedelli, Angelo Dimai and Santo Siorpaes) and 1865 (Tofana di Dentro - with Angelo Dimai).

 Geology

 The Dolomites were formed during the Cretaceous Period, approximately 60 million years ago, due to the collision of the African and European continents.
 The Tofane is largely formed from the Upper Triassic rock Dolomia principale.
 The strata are perceptibly folded, and the mountains are finally formed by wind, rain, glaciers and rivers.